Public Security Police Force: Ending of Portuguese rule

-insignia precisely at the moment of changeover.
+insignia precisely at the moment of handover.

 The PSP's Police School moved its location from its old headquarters at the Center for Social Recovery and began work on the Academy of Security Forces at Coloane after the People's Liberation Army Macau Garrison was created in Macau in May 2000.

-Superintendent General Jose Proenca Branco was replaced by Superintendent Law Siu Peng after former Macau Chief Executive Edmund Ho Hau Wah on September 17, 2001 passed Decree No. 66/2001.
+Superintendent General Jose Proenca Branco was replaced by Superintendent Law Siu Peng after former Macau Chief Executive Edmund Ho Hau Wah on 17 September 2001, passed Decree No. 66/2001.

 SAR control

 In 2017, the PSPFM established the Tourism Police unit.

-On April 8, 2019, the force announced that Vong Vai Hong, the Assistant Commissioner was appointed as the Deputy Commissioner.
-On October 9, 2019, Assistant Commissioner Leong Heng Hong was made the Deputy Commissioner.
+On 8 April 2019, the force announced that Vong Vai Hong, the Assistant Commissioner was appointed as the Deputy Commissioner.
+On 9 October 2019, Assistant Commissioner Leong Heng Hong was made the Deputy Commissioner.

 Controversies

 The PSPFM's credibility suffered in the 2007 Macau labour protest when a bystander was injured from a bullet fired by PSPM officers as warning shots to break up protests.

 The PSPFM announced that several of its officers, including a retired officer, were arrested during an anti-extortion operation.